-- Use of it only in daylight conditions.
+- Use it only in daylight conditions.

 Solar balloons have a bright future as they use to produce energy and are free from emission which is not hazardous to the environment.
 It can be used to identify Hurricanes.
-The use of Solar balloons for transportations in standard conditions.
+The use of Solar balloons for transportation in standard conditions.